grammatek/dart_lmdb2/flutter_lmdb2/example/README.md

 ```bash
 flutter run
 ```
-an choose an appropriate target device.
+and choose an appropriate target device.

 ## Getting Started with development